FarkIst/TestSemesterProject/README.md

 * Some basic mappers (only user works completely I think)
 * All the data models are pretty much finished
 * API environment setup
+* Finish up a few more core mappers, for front end functionality
+* Finish up a few more mapping tests

 ### TODO LIST